edwii-78/edwii-78/README.md

 ## About

-SOC analyst building detection engineering labs and producing professional-grade investigation reports — not tutorials, not guided walkthroughs.
-Every project here is a real environment designed, attacked, and defended.
+Produced professional-grade SOC investigation reports — a full behavioral malware analysis of AsyncRAT v0.5.8 using Triage Sandbox, and a credential phishing IR documenting authenticated Microsoft 365 tenant abuse to bypass SPF/DKIM filters.
+Both reports include MITRE ATT&CK mappings, IOC tables, containment recommendations, and Splunk SPL hunting queries.

-Core stack: **Wazuh** and **Splunk** for SIEM, **Sysmon** for Windows telemetry, **Suricata** for network IDS, **MITRE ATT&CK** as the detection framework.
-Independently investigated phishing campaigns and live malware samples.
-Deployed a Raspberry Pi 4 as an inline IPS with ML anomaly detection on a production network.
-15+ vulnerability disclosures to Indian government portals, IIT Madras acknowledged, CERT-In Hall of Fame nominated twice.
+Detection engineering labs built on **Wazuh** and **Splunk**, with **Sysmon** telemetry, **Suricata** inline IDS, and **MITRE ATT&CK** as the validation framework.
+Eight techniques detected end-to-end in a live Windows 11 lab.
+A Raspberry Pi 4 runs as an inline IPS with ML anomaly detection on a production network.

-Building toward **Microsoft Sentinel**, **CNSP**, and **AWS Cloud Practitioner**.
+Independent vulnerability research — 15+ disclosures to Indian government portals and institutions, IIT Madras acknowledged, CERT-In Hall of Fame nominated twice.

 Open to SOC analyst, detection engineer, and threat hunting roles — available to relocate anywhere.

 ```
 edwindominic7878@gmail.com  ·  linkedin.com/in/edwin78  ·  Kerala, India